 Lightwood Forest is an elegant eighteenth-century home nestled in an ancient beech forest in rural Surry County, Virginia, and is one of America's most beautiful and unique historic vacation rentals.
 The estate comprises over one hundred acres of woods, meadows and streams, and is part of the land given by Chief Powhatan to Pocahontas and John Rolfe as a wedding gift.
 Lightwood House was the center of a prosperous tobacco estate and the home of a Revolutionary War soldier and his family.
-Built in four different periods, circa 1760 to 1795, Lightwood House is completely restored and features exceptional, detailed woodwork and authentic furnishings, yet also offers all modern conveniences, including a jetted tub, satellite TV, and WIFI.
+Built in four different periods, circa 1760 to 1795, Lightwood House is completely restored and features exceptional, detailed woodwork and authentic furnishings, yet also offers all modern conveniences, including a jetted tub, cable TV, and WIFI.

 Children love Lightwood House, with its many nooks and crannies to explore.
 While the house has many antiques, the furniture is sturdy (one could almost dance a jig on the dining room table without doing any harm) and we have never had a problem with damage by enthusiastic little ones.
 So please don't worry about turning kids loose in the house, as long as obvious and normal precautions are taken.

-Recent additions to Lightwood include four long case "Grandfather" clocks, two of which are over 300 years old.
+Recent additions to Lightwood include several long case "Grandfather" clocks, two of which are over 300 years old.
 The bells are silenced when guests are there, and they can easily be stopped if the ticking bothers anyone.